We've been Canberra's law firm for 44 years

 • Thank you for coming!

-ALSO in November, KJB Law and Canberra company Phillips Wealth Partners co-presented another in our successful series of educational retirement living seminars, Making the Move: Retirement Living and Financial Preparation for Aged Care.
+LAST November, KJB Law and Canberra company Phillips Wealth Partners co-presented another in our successful series of educational retirement living seminars, Making the Move: Retirement Living and Financial Preparation for Aged Care.

 Registration for the two-and-a-half-hour morning session was free, and open to anyone who was interested.
 It was already half-filled some weeks beforehand.